Best Way To Heat Your Home

 - Do we already have a central heating system in place?
 Does it work for us?

-- Does my current heating source need to be replaced entirely?
+- Does my current heating source need to be replaced entirely or is it having problems working correctly?

 - Do we want to heat the whole house at once, or are we leaving the basement or attic out?